goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 ![Image of RLHF](/assets/blog_assets/evolution_of_llms/1.webp)

-The human observes the agent acting in the _enviornment_ it then gives he's feedback.
+The human observes the agent acting in the _environment_ it then gives he's feedback.
 Which is taken by _reward predictor_ which numerical defines the reward.
 Which is sent to the _RL algorithm_ this updates the agent based on the feedback and observation from the enviorment.
 That then changes the action of the agent.

 This sounds simple enough in principle, but how do you teach a model to learn from these preferences.
 I.e reward modeling.